pullmasi/pullmasi.github.io/_posts/2016-07-27-start-dotnet-core-mvc.markdown

 date:   2016-07-27 11:11:1 +0700
 categories: dotnet
 ---
-.NET Core
-====

 It is very easy to get started with [.NET Core][dotnet-core] on your platform of choice.
+Select the package that match with your platform and install it.

-You just need a shell, a text editor and 10 minutes of your time.
+You just need a shell, a text editor and 10 minutes of your time.<br>

 Pre Requisites
 ====